ml4ai/delphi/docs/index.rst

 Usage
 -----

-- Assembling a model from text: This section is under construction.
-Please refer to the C++ API for now.
+- Assembling a model from text: [UNDER CONSTRUCTION]

 - Assembling a model from Fortran code: